 Dr Emma Cahill

-My immediate objective is to develop my research in neuronal signalling complexes and apply what I find to unanswered fundamental questions related to memory.
-In my postdoctoral research, I shall address the signalling requirements of memories associated with drugs of abuse, but also memories of fear.
-My background in memory and addiction-recruited cellular signalling and behaviour will enable me to reveal new mechanisms of memory processing and commonalities of persistent drug and fear memory.
+My immediate objective is to develop my research in neuronal signalling complexes and apply what I find to unanswered fundamental questions related to memory and adaptive behaviour.
+In my research, I address the signalling requirements of memories associated with drugs of abuse, appetitive experience and also memories of fear.
+More recently, I have become interested in the relationship of fear and anxiety, and how the two maybe supported by neurochemically and anatomically distinct mechanisms.

 Associated News Items